Are you planning to visit Milan for 2 days, maybe a weekend, and want to make the most of it? Then this is the guide that you need!

-This is not because there is little to do, but because everything is concentrated in quite a small area!
+This is not because there is little to do, but because all of Milan’s landmarks are concentrated in quite a small area!

 Besides, the city has a super-efficient transport system that makes it simple to reach those few attractions off the beaten track.